Gol Transportes Aéreos Flight 1907: Criminal proceedings

 On 16 May 2011, Judge Mendes sentenced the two pilots to four years and four months of prison in a "semi-open" facility for their role in the collision, but he commuted the sentences to community service to be served in the United States.
 Brazilian authorities accused the pilots of turning off the Legacy's transponder moments before the accident and turning it on again only after the crash, but this was denied by the crew in a deposition via videoconference.
 Mendes said in his sentence that pilots had failed to verify the functioning of equipment for more than an hour, a length of time he called "an eternity" in aviation.
 On 9 October 2012, Brazilian federal prosecutors announced that they had successfully appealed the sentence of the pilots, asking to increase their sentences by 17 months (a total of 5 years and 9 months).
 The new trial was scheduled for 15 October, with the pilots again facing trial in absentia.
 On that date, the court upheld the prior convictions, but modified the sentences to 37 months for each, requiring that the pilots "report regularly to authorities and stay home at night."

 In October 2015 Brazil's Supreme Court rejected the pilots' appeal, ordering them to return to Brazil to serve out their sentences.

+In 2019, a Brazilian judge ruled that the pilots could serve their sentences in the United States.
+In March 2020, after exhausting their appeals, Brazil requested their extradition.
+In 2023, the United States rejected the request.
+On 6 June 2024, another Brazilian judge dismissed the entire case against the pilots because the statute of limitations had expired.

 Embraer jet

 The Embraer jet was temporarily repaired on Cachimbo Airport, and on 19 November 2010, the jet was flown to Cleveland Hopkins International Airport.
-The aircraft was sold to Cloudscape Inc. and re-registered as N965LL.

 In popular culture

-In 2007, Discovery Channel Brazil aired A Tragédia do Vôo 1907 (The Tragedy of Flight 1907), a documentary about the disaster.

-The Mato Grosso midair collision was featured in "Phantom Strike", a season-five (2008) episode of the Canadian TV series Mayday (called Air Emergency and Air Disasters in the United States and Air Crash Investigation in the UK and elsewhere around the world).
-The dramatization was broadcast with the title "Death over the Amazon" in the U.S. and "Radio Silence" in the United Kingdom.

-The flight was also included in a Mayday season-eight (2009) Science of Disaster special titled "System Breakdown", which looked at the role of air traffic controllers in aviation disasters.

-In 2013, it was a featured flight in season 1, episode 5, of Why Planes Crash, in an episode called "Collision Course".
+The accident is featured in the tenth episode of Season 5 of Mayday, also known as Air Crash Investigation.
+The episode is titled "Phantom Strike".